From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 “Bruno, Bernardo [Silva] and Diogo Jota are very important players to support Ronaldo in attack.
 I believe Bruno will have a big Euros,” Presume said.

 Bruno has had his head down and is preparing well.
-The 26-year-old has got over the heartache of the Europa League final, where he was left in tears after United lost on penalties to Villarreal, with a five-day holiday with his wife and two daughters.
+The 26-year-old has got over the heartache of the Europa League final in Gdansk – where he was left in tears after United lost on penalties to Villarreal – by going on a five-day holiday with his wife and two daughters.

 Since then, his focus has been on the national team.
-His great mentality has been vital in keeping focus after the disappointment of the Europa League, which is now in the past.
-And despite a relentless season he is said to be feeling fresh ahead of an important few weeks.
+His great mentality has been vital in maintaining his focus after the disappointment of the Europa League, which is now in the past.
+And despite a relentless season, he is said to be feeling fresh ahead of an important few weeks.

 As he prepares to face Hungary in Portugal’s Euro 2020 opener next Tuesday, it will be images of his family pushing him to victory.
 But the memory of Ronaldo’s tears won’t be far behind; it will just drive him on even harder.